 Dnet and Nmap

-I am a committer for libdnet and have been working on Nmap as well.
+I was a committer for libdnet and have worked on Nmap as well.

-A few of the notable things I have worked on are:
+A few of the notable things I worked on are:

 - With a lot of help, migrated payloads from source into a file allowing

 - Integration of BSD patches into Nmap mainline